aumpierre-unb/InternalFluidFlow.jl/README.md

 DOI 10.5281/zenodo.7019888.
 This DOI represents all versions, and will always resolve to the latest one.

-For citation of the last released version of InternalFluidFlow, please check CITATION file in the maintainer's <a href="https://github.com/aumpierre-unb/InternalFluidFlow.jl">repository</a>.
+For citation of the last released version of InternalFluidFlow, please check CITATION file in the <a href="https://github.com/aumpierre-unb/InternalFluidFlow.jl">maintainer's repository</a>.

 ## The Theory for InternalFluidFlow